 So when will this new MacBook Air arrive?
 Reports in mid June suggested that Apple would begin production of this 12-inch MacBook Air in the third quarter.
 According to a DigiTimes report, Quanta Computer was set to begin production of the new 12-inch MacBook Air in July.
 This may have started, if the new Intel chips arrived in time...

 They may have: Intel has issued a press release regarding the arrival of its new Core M chip that some believe could be used in the new MacBook Air.
-An number of manufacturers are already said to be using this new chip in their laptops and tablets, and that some of these models will be available in October.
-According to Intel, Acer, Asus, Dell, HP, Lenovo and Toshiba are using the Core M.
+A number of manufacturers are already said to be using this new chip in their laptops and tablets, and some of these models will be available in October.
+According to Intel, Acer, Asus, Dell, HP, Lenovo and Toshiba are all using the Core M.

 In an August report on Digitimes, the Taiwan-based site claimed that its sources in the Taiwanese supply chain said that the production of components for the new MacBook had begun and that it may launch before the end of this year, or next year.